Outis09/climate-data-pipeline/README.md

 ## Getting Started
 The project can be run either:
-- locally eit Docker or
+- locally with Docker or
 - on Google Cloud.

  Both deployment options use the same core Airflow pipelines but differ in their storage, database, monitoring, and infrastructure components.